blangworthy/survPCA/README.md

 survPCA: A package for estimating martingale and counting process covariance matrix at a specified time
 =======================================================================================================

 The `survPCA` package estimates the covariance matrix for martingales and counting processes both in the semi-competing risk setting and the no competing risk setting.
-All code written by the author except for the BivDabrowska function which is modified from code provided by Yu Cheng at University of Pittsburgh.

 Installation
 ------------